 You can also use Zotero bookmarklet without downloading any software, this is useful for tablets and mobile devices.
 If you make an online Zotero account, you can then sync your library from bookmarklet to your computer, as well as sync your library across multiple computers.
 Signing up for an online account also enables you to use the 'groups' feature for sharing your library and collaborating with other users.

-Once you have downloaded Zotero, you will need to install the AGLC style into the program.
-In the menu bar click on 'Tools' and then 'Preferences' (or 'Options' depending on your program.
-The icon should look like a gear).
+Once you have downloaded Zotero and the connector for your browser, you will need to install the AGLC style into the program.
+If you are using Windows, in the menu bar click on 'Edit' and then 'Preferences' (The icon should look like a gear).

 In the pop-up window, click on 'Cite', then 'Styles' and then 'Get additional styles...' as shown below.